pgillich/kind-on-dev/README.md

 Post-install steps: please follow instructions of `make info-post`.
 Note: `info-post` target is called at the end of `make all`.

+> Parellel with deployments on KinD (or after) the `make drop-caches` should be run sometime.

 ## Istio

 Determining Node IP: <https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/>